open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The Last Value Aggregator collect data for the
 [Gauge Metric Point](./datamodel.md#gauge).

-This Aggregator does not have any configuration param keys.
+This Aggregator does not have any configuration parameter keys.

 This Aggregator reports on: